freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-nth-fibonacci-number-generator/index.md

 ## Introduction to the Build the nth Fibonacci number generator

-For this lab, you will implement the nth Fibonacci number generator
+For this lab, you will implement the nth Fibonacci number generator.